-Field trips are offered throughout the year on Wednesdays through Fridays (please indicate if you require a different day).
+Field trips are offered throughout the year (Wednesday – Friday).
 Trips to our outdoor education site generally last three hours without a lunch break or about three and a half hours to allow time for a picnic lunch.
 All field trips begin at 10:00 a.m

 3 hour trip (no lunch break): $320 for up to 40 students; additional students are $8/each.

 3 ½ hour trip (with lunch break): $360 for up to 40 students; additional students are $9/each.